Monday, May 31, 2004

 Thursday, May 06, 2004

-A big THANK YOU to a special reader who totally surprised me on my birthday with a neat gift!
+A big THANK YOU to a special reader who totally surprised me with a neat gift on my May 3rd birthday!
 Totally unexpected but very, very sweet and much appreciated!

 I am blessed to have so many who care about me!
 It is humbling and beautiful.